 When you get a tattoo, you shouldn’t walk away feeling uncomfortable or disappointed.
-If you’re anything like us, you are already thinking about the next several tattoos that you want to get, and the best way to do that is to first, be loaded with cash, and then more importantly, make sure your brand new tattoo heals properly and your skin gets all the nourishing it needs to support even more ink.
+If you’re anything like us, you are already thinking about the next several tattoos that you want to get, and the best way to do that is to first be loaded with cash and make sure your brand-new tattoo heals properly and your skin gets all the nourishing it needs to support even more ink.

 Mad Rabbit’s Tattoo Balm contains:

 - Shea Butter, which softens and moisturizes with fatty acids and vitamin E